Chronic Headache Syndrome?

 Does the Chiropractic Adjustment Work?

-One of the principal tools used by a chiropractor to establish the vertebral level that requires the cervical adjustment is established via manual palpation.
-Simply, the doctor moves the patients neck slowly to determine the ROM (range of motion), pain, muscle tenderness and inflammation.
+One of the principal tools used by a chiropractor to find which vertebral level is in need of a cervical adjustment is established via manual palpation.
+Simply, the doctor moves the patient’s neck slowly to determine the ROM (range of motion), pain, muscle tenderness and inflammation.

 The most widely used technique, as well as most popular, is the diversified approach.
 This adjustment is done by a high-speed, low-amplitude thrust (HSLAT) to the segment identified as subluxated.
 Most patients recognize this technique by the “crack or popping” sound they hear, which is often associated with the adjustment.